 The major leader of industry within Columbia.
 Though affable, his business practices are wildly unethical, to the point where he demands sixteen-hour work days and ruthlessly exploits the underclass of Columbia in the name of profit.

-Asshole Victim: Tears shed when Fitzoy kills him are probably very few in number.
+Asshole Victim: Tears shed when Fitzroy kills him are probably very few in number.
+Or non-existent.

 Boom, Headshot: How Daisy Fitzroy takes him out during the Vox Populi rebellion in the third universe that Elizabeth and Booker visit.

-Corrupt Corporate Executive: A money-grubbing industrialist who enjoys trampling on his workers' welfare and maximize profits in any way he sees fit.
-He's practically everything wrong with them turned Up to Eleven.
+Corrupt Corporate Executive: Of the "Robber Baron" sub-variety — he's a money-grubbing industrialist who enjoys trampling on his workers' welfare and maximize profits in any way he sees fit.
+He's practically everything wrong with unregulated 19th-century business tycoons, turned Up to Eleven.

 Dastardly Whiplash: Significantly more serious than most examples, but has the top hat, handlebar mustache, and utter lack of anything resembling human decency.